KTH/devops-course/contributions/demo/week2-testing-and-CI/jedma-segatz/README.md

 ## Title

-Automated testing and delivery for FreeRTOS using AWS
+Automated remote OTA deployment and testing on ESP32 with Jenkins and AWS

 ## Names and KTH ID
   - Johan Edman (jedma@kth.se)